minecrafterMc/Better-BF/README.md

-*Note: rhe ascii table is diffrent than in regular BF.
-Type "console.log(ascii)" to see the new table*
+**Note: the ascii table is diffrent than in regular BF.
+Type "console.log(ascii)" to see the new table**